 When the CAB Client (via XDMC) changes a <filter-set> element in an <entry> of the <subscription-list> element, the Contact Subscription Function SHALL restart the backend SIP subscription.

-The Contact Subscription SHALL use XDM Agent, (see sub clause “XDM Agent”), to generate subscription request(s) (via SIP SUBSCRIBE) towards the PCC Application Usage [CAB XDMS] of each of the contact(s) retrieved from <subscription-list>.
-These subscriptions SHALL be done directly to the PCC Application Usage or via Subscription Proxy as described in [OMA XDM Core].
+The Contact Subscription SHALL use XDM Agent, (see sub-clause 5.5 “XDM Agent”), to generate subscription request(s) (via SIP SUBSCRIBE) towards the PCC Application Usage [CAB 1.1 XDMS] of each of the contact(s) retrieved from <subscription-list>.
+These subscriptions SHALL be done directly to the PCC Application Usage or via Subscription Proxy as described in [XDM Core].

 In case the CAB User to which the Contact Subscription needs to be established is not a contact in the AB Document, the Contact Subscription SHALL add it as a new Contact Entry in AB Document and then it SHALL generate the Contact Subscription.

-Upon receiving an incoming notification for a contact’s PCC update from a PCC Application Usage (via SIP NOTIFY), the Contact Subscription function:
+Upon receiving an incoming notification for a contact’s PCC update from a PCC Application Usage (via SIP NOTIFY), the Contact Subscription Function:

-SHALL use <contact-subscription-update> element from CAB User Preferences Document [CAB XDMS] to identify how to process the incoming update, and the following procedures SHALL be applied:
+SHALL use <contact-subscription-update> element from CAB User Preferences Document [CAB 1.1 XDMS] to identify how to process the incoming update, and the following procedures SHALL be applied: